MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *IDE integration*: Azure provides IDE integration with popular development tools like Visual Studio and Visual Studio Code.
 This integration enables developers to seamlessly work with Azure services.

-- *Standard SDKs and libraries*: Azure provides standard SDKs and libraries for all Azure services, which enables developers to reuse code and reduce the time it takes to integrate and implement Azure services.
+- *Standard SDKs and libraries*: Azure provides standard SDKs and libraries for all Azure services.
+These SDKs and libraries enable developers to reuse code and reduce the time it takes to integrate and implement Azure services.

 - *Quickstart templates and samples*: Azure provides quickstart templates and samples that can accelerate the development process.